 - Embarrassment brought on by an awkward or uncomfortable social or professional situation.

-- Nervousness before an important test, public speaking engagement or other significant event.
+- Nervousness before an important test, public speaking engagement, or another significant life event.

 - Realistic fears, based on specific situations or dangerous objects and places.